Two names are easy, another is a rising star. Who's the fourth?

 Colorado Rockies Mt.
 Rushmore

 For a franchise that began in 1993, there has been very little to celebrate.
 With no division titles, the Rockies have made just three postseason appearances as the National League wild card team, and won two playoff series, both in 2007 before getting swept in the World Series.
-Amazingly, there have been just six managers and virtually only two first basemen in team history.
+Amazingly, there have been just six managers and virtually only three first basemen in team history.
 Beyond Todd Helton and Larry Walker, there is plenty to argue about.

 There is no doubt that Helton is Mr. Rockie.
-He may be challenged over the next 10 years by Troy Tulowitzki, but for now there is no argument.
+He may be challenged over the next 10 years by Troy Tulowitzki—if Tulo remains with the team—but for now there is no argument.
 He is the franchise leader in games, hits, runs, homers, RBIs, total bases and more.
 The career .316 hitter has more than 2,500 hits and 1,300 walks.
 He has topped 1,400 in both runs and RBIs.
 He owns three Gold Gloves to boot.
-Helton, who once started at quarterback at the University of Tennessee (ahead of Peyton Manning), will receive serious Hall of Fame consideration in five years.
+Helton, who once started at quarterback at the University of Tennessee (ahead of Peyton Manning), will receive serious Hall of Fame consideration in 2019.

 Ranking second to Helton in all those categories is Walker.
 The former right fielder leads the franchise in average and OPS.
 Walker signed as a free agent prior to the 1995 season and put together nine-plus outstanding seasons in Denver, including an MVP season in 1997.
 As a member of the Rockies, Walker won three batting titles, a home run crown and five Gold Gloves in addition to his MVP award.